lmunro0402/BoxesDotsAI/README.md

 - Started work on minimax                                                   12/16
 - Created beta minimax w/ depth                                             12/17
 - Fixed minimax bugs, starting to train                                     12/18
+- Minimax picks a random good move from best valued not first               12/19
+- Experimenting with depth and when to increase depth w/ minimax            12/19
+- Optimized minimax depth for recording games 				    12/20

 #Goals & Thoughts: